 To ensure that key elements of mentoring such as Mentoring Relationships (MR), Mentoring Structure (MS), the matching, mentor training, assessment tools, mentoring guidelines, mentoring culture (MC) and the mentoring environment (ME) are considered, the ‘split approach’ sees directed content analysis being used.
 The findings of the directed content analysis is verified by concurrent and independent use of Braun and Clarke’s approach to thematic analysis and comparisons with detailed summaries of the included articles in keeping with Wong, Greenhalgh (14)’s “RAMESES publication standards: meta-narrative reviews” guidelines.
 These themes/categories are then pieced together to create a narrative review (NR).

-SEBA forwards a unique new approach to enhance the reproducibility and transparency of the synthesis of NRs
+SEBA forwards a unique new approach to enhance the reproducibility and transparency of the synthesis of NRs.

 Section 3 - Synthesis of a narrative review (NR) in SEBA of novice mentoring.